-For Prior Awards (FYs 2016-2023), the following deadline apply:
+For Prior Awards (FY 2016 to FY 2023), the following deadline apply:

 The relevant commitment dates are listed in Schedule 1 of the applicable Assistance Agreement.
 Recipients are required to meet the relevant Committed for Use date listed in their Assistance Agreement.